wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 enforcing these constraint sets separately, we are very unlikely to end up satisfying both of them at once.

-There are several viable options here; my preferred solution is to _combine_ both sets of constraints.
+There are several viable options here.
+My preferred solution is to combine the two sets of constraints.
 We will find a way of translating them from constraints on _states_ to constraints on _the corresponding message word from which those states are derived_.
-This requires some careful bookkeeping, but it will allow us to enforce both sets of constraints at once, preventing them from conflicting with each other.
+This requires some careful bookkeeping, but it will allow us to enforce both sets of constraints simultaneously, preventing them from conflicting with each other.

 Recall that the round functions $$r_1, r_2$$ are defined like so: